-Sciatica is caused by irritation or compression (pinching) of the sciatic nerve or the lumbar spine nerves that feed in to merge together to form the sciatic nerve.
+Sciatica is caused by irritation or compression (pinching) of the sciatic nerve or the lumbar spinal nerve roots that merge to form the sciatic nerve.
 Sciatica typically manifests as pain radiating from the buttock down the back of the thigh into the calf and/or foot.
-Oftentimes, sciatica is associated with numbness and tingling as well as pain into the same region of the back of the leg.
+The word “sciatica” derives from the Latin word “ischiadicus”, which means pain in the buttocks/hip region.
+Sciatica is often associated with numbness and tingling in addition to the pain symptoms.
 Occasionally, patients may also have some associated weakness.
-Sciatica is often a form of radiculopathy (please see Radicular Syndrome for more details).
+Sciatica is often a form of radiculopathy (please see Radicular Syndrome

-Most commonly, sciatica is due to ruptured/herniated disk in the lumbar spine (lower back).
-Other causes of pinching of the nerves causing sciatica include bone spurs in the spine, tumors of the nerves in the spine or the sciatic nerve itself.
-Occasionally thickened ligaments or bone overgrowth in the spine can irritate the nerves and cause sciatica.
+Most commonly, sciatica is due to a ruptured/herniated disc in the lumbar spine (lower back).
+Other causes of nerve compression include bone spurs in the spine, overgrown spinal ligaments, synovial cysts of the spine, tumors of the spinal nerves, or entrapment of the sciatic nerve itself.
 Rarely, sciatica can be caused by a direct trauma to the sciatic nerve in the leg or buttock.

 MRI or CT Myelogram of the spine are usually the main forms of imaging applied to diagnose causes of sciatica.
 These studies will usually identify compressive etiologies in the spine, such as a disc herniation or lumbar spondylosis.
 Other testing might include electromyelogram (EMG) to identify damage to the sciatic nerve or one of its originating lumbar spine nerves.
-Physical finding and history by the physician alone can usually make the diagnosis of sciatica, but the cause usually requires further investigation or testing.
+Physical findings and history taking by the physician alone can usually make the diagnosis of sciatica, but the structural cause usually requires further testing.

-Most often, sciatica resolves with non-surgical treatment, but when surgery is required success for the relief of the sciatic pain and numbness is usually highly successful.
-Complication risks are rare but include persistent pain, infection, nerve damage and cerebrospinal fluid leakage.
+Sciatica often resolves with non-surgical treatment but when surgery is required, success rates are high.
+Complication risks are rare but include persistent pain, infection, nerve damage, and spinal fluid leak.